Woodvale Secondary College: Facilities

-The campus wide Information Technology Network provides a wide range of digital media capabilities and professional level software, and compares favourably with any of the best equipped schools in the nation.
-The Trade Training centre provides practical activities for students studying hospitality and subjects alike, such as Home Economics.
-The Sports centre provides for physical education and the specialist basketball and football programs.
-It is only used for curricular purposes and school assemblies, and is not accessible during Recess and Lunch periods, unless students are given instructions otherwise.
+The campus wide Information Technology Network provides a wide range of digital media capabilities and professional level software.
+The trade training centre provides practical activities for students studying hospitality and subjects alike, such as home economics.
+The sports centre provides for physical education and specialist basketball and football programs.
 The iCentre (formerly Learning Resource Centre) is a student hub used for independent studying and socialising before school, during recess and lunch, and after school.
-The iCentre is also the headquarters of the Woodvale Homework Club.

-A range of community facilities are close at hand including sporting venues, public libraries and shopping centres.
-The Craigie Leisure Centre, which provides excellent swimming and indoor fitness facilities, is a kilometre from the campus, with Sorrento Quay along Whitfords Avenue.

-Local council owned Tennis Courts adjacent to the campus are used for lower school physical education classes in tennis.
+Local council-owned Tennis Courts adjacent to the campus are used for lower school physical education classes in tennis.

 Achievements

 Academically, students perform at a level above the state average.
-The Academic Extension Programme receives good community support, the Music Program sees 20% of the student population participating in an instrumental program (with over 60% prematurely studying an instrument in primary school) and the school each year presents a number of students who achieve well in the WACE examinations.
-Between 2016 and 2018 the graduating cohort average a 80+ ATAR average.
+The Academic Extension Programme receives good community support, the Music Program sees 20% of the student population participating in an instrumental program (with over 60% prematurely studying an instrument in primary school), and the school each year presents several students who achieve well in the WACE examinations.
+Between 2016 and 2018 the graduating cohort had an 80+ ATAR average.

-Woodvale performed above the national average in 2018 NAPLAN Testing.
+Woodvale performed above the national average in the 2018 NAPLAN Testing.

 In 2014, Woodvale was rated among the top 50 secondary schools in Perth.

 Catchment area

-Woodvale's catchment area has been specified by the Department of Education and Training to include the suburbs of Kingsley and Woodvale, and parts of its surrounding suburbs.
-Its feeder primary schools are Woodvale, North Woodvale, Halidon and Creaney.
+Woodvale's catchment area has been specified by the Department of Education to include the suburbs of Kingsley and Woodvale, and parts of its surrounding suburbs.
+Nearby primary schools are Woodvale, North Woodvale, Halidon, and Creaney.

-Its neighbour high schools are Ocean Reef Senior High School to the north-west, Greenwood College to the south, and Duncraig Senior High School to the south-west.
+Its neighbour high schools are Ocean Reef Senior High School to the north-west, Greenwood College to the south, and Duncraig Senior High School to the-south-west.